Table of Contents

 V_$DATABASE TO ORACLE_USER;

-To skip non-modified tables quickly and conserve resources, provide additional privileges.
-IDM solution does not use `ANALYZE` privilege for recalculation statistics on tables or another heavy-weighted operations, but only for flushing already collected data.
+To skip unmodified tables quickly and conserve resources, grant additional privileges.
+IDM solution does not use `ANALYZE` privilege to recalculate table statistics or perform other heavy operations, instead, it is used only to flush already collected statistics.

 GRANT SELECT, FLASHBACK ON ALL_TAB_MODIFICATIONS, ALL_TAB_STATISTICS,